agraef/midizap/README.md

 -r *rcfile*
 :   Set the configuration file name.
 Default: taken from the MIDIZAP_CONFIG_FILE environment variable if it exists, or ~/.midizaprc if it exists, /etc/midizaprc otherwise.
 See Section *Configuration File*.

--s
+-s[*n*]
-:   Pass through system messages from MIDI input to output.
-See Section *MIDI Output*.
+:   Pass through system messages from MIDI input to output; *n* optionally specifies the port (0 = none, 1 = first, 2 = second port only), default is pass-through on both ports (if available).
+This overrides the corresponding directive in the configuration file.
+See Section *Jack-Related Options*.

 # Description